ItsKaa/VChat/README.md

 - Sent message history that can be called using arrow up and down when the chat is focused.
 - Easily configurable using ingame commands that can be also be adjusted in the configuration file.
 - Removes the annoying auto caps and lowercases for the shout and whisper channels.
+- Able to modify the opacity, width and height of the chat window.
 - Various other settings to improve the ingame chat.

 ## Commands: